 Note: There is no rule against letting an ally use a modified firearm, instead of using it yourself.
 You would probably still need to tweak and maintain it every so often, though.

 Level 10.
 Bling.
 You develop a second modification, as above (you may use this ability to have more copies of your first modification), which can be applied to five firearms.
-No firearm that you tinker with may have more than two of your modifications on it at any given time.
+No firearm that you tinker with may have more than two modifications on it at any given time.

 You’ll be able to study different fighting styles and read up on various scientific accounts concerning anatomy, strategy, and weaponry in order to add new fighting techniques to your repetoire, often taking the form of new attack powers.
+Each time you take a short or extended rest, you may perform a short combat drill to mentally prepare one of your Maritial Scientist powers.
+You can only prepare one at a time, and you don’t have access to the powers you have not prepared.

 You gain training in History; if you already are trained in History, you may gain training in another skill.